ParikshitSaini2793/ParikshitSaini2793.github.io/_posts/2024-04-23-post-standard.md

   - standard
 ---

-Hey everyone, In this blog post we will be deploying a full stack web application using Docker.
-The application will be split into three microservices.
+Hey everyone, in this blog post, we're diving into the world of deploying full-stack web applications using Docker, breaking it down into three distinct microservices:

-1. Frontend Container of ReactJs
+Frontend Container powered by ReactJS
-2. Backend Container of NodeJs
+Backend Container running NodeJS
-3. Database Container of MongoDB
+Database Container utilizing MongoDB

-Before we start with the deployment, let's understand what Docker is and why we need it.
+But before we delve into the deployment process, let's take a moment to understand what Docker is and why it's a game-changer.

-Docker is a platform that allows you to develop, test, and deploy applications in containers.
-Containers are lightweight, standalone, and executable packages of software that include everything needed to run an application: code, runtime, system tools, system libraries, and settings.
-Containers are isolated from each other and from the underlying host, which means that they can run the same application on different environments without any changes.
-This makes it easy to deploy applications in a consistent and reproducible way.
+Understanding Docker:
+Docker is more than just a platform; it's a paradigm shift in how we develop, test, and deploy applications.
+At its core, Docker utilizes containers—lightweight, self-contained packages of software containing everything an application needs to run.
+They ensure consistency across diverse environments, making deployment a breeze.

-Docker also provides tools for managing containers, such as Docker Compose, which allows you to define and run multi-container applications.
-In this blog, we will be using Docker Compose to define and run our full stack web application.
-Let's start
+Docker doesn't stop there; it offers a suite of tools for managing containers.
+One such tool is Docker Compose, which simplifies the orchestration of multi-container applications.
+In this blog, we'll harness the power of Docker Compose to streamline our full-stack web application deployment.
+Let's get started.

 #### 1. Create a full stack application or use an existing one built on ReactJs, NodeJs and MongoDB.